 McBride served as an assistant to President George W. Bush, as well as Chief of Staff to First Lady Laura Bush.
 She directed the first lady’s travel to 67 countries in four years to support U.S. foreign policy objectives in human rights, women’s empowerment, global health and education, and human freedom.
 She co-founded the RAND African First Ladies Initiative and Fellowship program, working with African first ladies as they championed change in their countries and enhanced the effectiveness of their staffs and offices.
-She is a member of the US-Afghan Women's Council, the International Republican Institute’s Women’s Democracy Network, the National Italian American Foundation, and is a Founding Advisor of the RightNow Women PAC.
+In 2017, she served as fellow to the Bush Institute’s First Ladies Initiative.
+She is a member of the US-Afghan Women's Council, the International Republican Institute’s Women’s Democracy Network, the National Italian American Foundation, a Board Member of the White House Historical Association, and is a Founding Advisor of the RightNow Women PAC.